opral/monorepo/documentation/guide/publish-marketplace.md

 # {% $frontmatter.title %}

-Publishing your own plugin or lint rule to the [marketplace](/marketplace) is straight forward, as the only thing you have to add to our item registry, is the URL of your `marketplace-manifest.json`.
+Publishing your own plugin or lint rule to the [marketplace](/marketplace) is straightforward, as the only thing you have to add to our item registry is the URL of your `marketplace-manifest.json`.

 ## Pre-requisites